sj0n/heepno/README.md

 ## Usage

 ```
+❯ heepno.exe -h
+A simple CLI tool to manage your tasks.

 Usage:
    [command]

 Available Commands:
+  aai         Transcribe an audio file using AssemblyAI model.
   completion  Generate the autocompletion script for the specified shell
   deepgram    Transcribe an audio file using Deepgram models.
   help        Help about any command